-Women in PNG are amazingly capable - they really are the future of the country.
-They really do most of the work and have voices - they do what they say they will and they lead by example.
-The most impressive people I met in the hospitals were the female doctors, the female nurses and midwives - some bought me to tears when they spoke due to their passion and tireless love for their people.
-If we can support them to be able to keep healthy, especially within a village, then their whole village is empowered.
+Women in PNG are amazingly capable - they really are the country's future.
+They really do most of the work and have voices - they do what they say they will, and they lead by example.
+The most impressive people I met in the hospitals were the female doctors, nurses and midwives - some bought me to tears when they spoke due to their passion and tireless love for their people.
+If we can support them o be able to keep healthy, especially within a village, then their whole village is empowered.

-Read Kylie's blog on the website to get a detailed account of the trip.
+Read Kylie's blog on the website to get a detailed trip account.